sciosense/ENSdashboard/README.md

 # ENSdashboard
-Preliminary ENSdashboard to operate ENS210, CCS801, CCS811
+ENSdashboard to operate ENS210, CCS801, CCS811

 ## Introduction
-The WinDashboard is a Windows application that supports monitoring and logging of sensor measurements.
-It also supports firmware updates for those sensor kits that have an embedded micro controller.
-The WinDashboard is used in the evaluation kit of several environmental sensors.
+The ENSDashboard is a Windows application that supports monitoring and logging of sensor measurements.
+It also supports selection of various operation modes and firmware updates.
+The ENSDashboard is used for the evaluation kits of relative humidity & temperature sensor ENS210 as well as air quality sensors CCS801 & CCS811.

 ## Links
-Addiitonal documentation for the ENSdashboard can be found here: https://www.sciosense.com/products/relative-humidity-and-temperature-sensors/windows-ens-dashboard/
+Additional documentation for the ENSdashboard can be found here: https://www.sciosense.com/products/relative-humidity-and-temperature-sensors/windows-ens-dashboard/

 # ScioSense is a Joint Venture of ams AG